icebob/moleculer-java-site/src/events.md

 Events can be grouped; events can be sent to
 - to all listeners (unconditional "broadcast")
-- a specific node ("broadcast" with "CallOptions.nodeID" parameter)
 - to a group of listeners ("broadcast" with "groups" parameter)
 - to one member from all groups (unconditional "emit")
 - or to one member from the specified groups ("emit" with "groups" parameter)